 General intent: Fresno COG's STBG program shall be aimed toward approving projects that emphasize existing system preservation.
-Other factors set forth in the FAST Act guidelines that are important and are emphasized include: system integration and connectivity; safety and security; accessibility, mobility, and efficiency; energy conservation; environmental protection; and support for economic development activities.
+Other factors set forth in the IIJA (BIL) guidelines that are important and are emphasized include: system integration and connectivity; safety and security; accessibility, mobility, and efficiency; energy conservation; environmental protection; and support for economic development activities.
 The overall STBG program is aimed to meet the performance of our long-term planning goals.

+Max 40 Rehabilitation, Reconstruction and Replacement (Preservation)

+Applica nt should explain how the project addresses preservation of existing infrastructure.

+Describe current condition of roads/assets and how the project will improve current condition,

+including estimated lifespan, if applicable.

+Range Transit

-Max 40 Rehabilitation, Reconstruction and Replacement (Preservation) Applicant should explain how the project addresses preservation of existing infrastructure.
-Describe current condition of roads/assets and how the project will improve current condition, including estimated lifespan, if applicable.
-Range Transit Factors High impact: Urgent asset replacement not the result of deferred maintenance; Assets are 20 percent above Federal Transit Administration's mileage/age requirements, and cost- effective vehicle rehabilitation.
-Medium impact: Normal asset replacement as provided for in the Short-Range Transit Plan; Examined case by case but on average: Bus 12 years Van 4 years Van 4 years Tools and Equipment 10 years Service vehicle 7 years Facility must be examined case by case • Facility must be examined case by case Low impact: Rehabilitation to prolong useful life.
+Factors High impact: Urgent asset replacement not the result of deferred maintenance; Assets are 20 percent above Federal Transit Administration's mileage/age requirements, and cost- effective vehicle rehabilitation.

+Medium impact: Normal asset replacement as provided for in the Short-Range Transit Plan; Examined case by case but on average:

+Bus 12 years

+Van 4 years

+Tools and Equipment 10 years

+Service vehicle 7 years

+Facility must be examined case by case

+Low impact: Rehabilitation to prolong useful life.
 Federal Transit Administration will not allow rehabilitation that prolongs the life less than 40 percent which determines the minimum.